Kristina01111000/Drws_site/README.md

 - Work on the emails
 - Add a link to the documentary in the first couple emails
 - Add have you watched the lessons in other emails too
-- email him if he doesn't send me the pdf of the book by monday

 - changed the copy text on the google doc back to red so people can see it